3dcitydb/3dcitydb-docs/source/3dcitydb/docker.rst

 Oracle images
 ===============================================================================

-Due to Oracle licensing conditions we cannot offer Oracle images in a public repository like DockerHub at the moment.
+Due to Oracle licensing conditions we cannot offer 3DCityDB images based on Oracle in a public repository like DockerHub at the moment.
 However, you can easily build the images yourself.
 A detailed description of how to do that is available in :numref:`citydb_docker_oracle_build`.